Kingdom of Hormuz: Accounts of Hormuzi society

 The Arabs and the Persians had introduced and made common the most detestable forms of vice.
 Ormuz was said to be a Babel for its confusion of tongues, and for its moral abominations to match the cities of the Plain.
 A lawful marriage was a rare exception.
-Foreigners, soldiers and merchants, threw off all restraint in the indulgence of their passions ...
-Avarice was made a science: it was studied and practiced, not for gain, but for its own sake, and for the pleasure of cheating.
-Evil had become good, and it was thought good trade to break promises and think nothing of engagements ...
+Foreigners, soldiers and merchants, threw off all restraint in the indulgence of their passions… Avarice was made a science: it was studied and practiced, not for gain, but for its own sake, and for the pleasure of cheating.
+Evil had become good, and it was thought good trade to break promises and think nothing of engagements…

+Hormuz in Civitates Orbis Terrarum, 1572.

-Abbe Guillaume Thomas François Raynal is quoted as giving the following account of Hormoz: Hormoz became the capital of an empire which comprehended a considerable part of Arabia on one side, and Persia on the other.
+Abbé Guillaume Thomas François Raynal is quoted as giving the following account of Hormoz: Hormoz became the capital of an empire which comprehended a considerable part of Arabia on one side, and Persia on the other.
 At the time of the arrival of the foreign merchants, it afforded a more splendid and agreeable scene than any city in the East.
 Persons from all parts of the globe exchanged their commodities and transacted their business with an air of politeness and attention, which are seldom seen in other places of trade.
 The streets were covered with mats and in some places with carpet, and the linen awnings which were suspended from the tops of the houses, prevented any inconvenience from the heat of the sun.
 India cabinets ornamented with gilded vases, or china filled with flowering shrubs or aromatic plants adorned their apartments.
 Camels laden with water were stationed in the public squares.
-Persian wines, perfumes, and all the delicacies of the table were furnished in great abundance, and they had the music of the East in its highest perfection ...
-In short, universal opulence, an extensive commerce, politeness in the men and gallantry in the women, united all their attractions to make this city the seat of pleasure.
+Persian wines, perfumes, and all the delicacies of the table were furnished in great abundance, and they had the music of the East in its highest perfection… In short, universal opulence, an extensive commerce, politeness in the men and gallantry in the women, united all their attractions to make this city the seat of pleasure.